FrancescoCaserta/FrancescoCaserta/README.md

 In my final year, I joined the **[NESLab](https://www.neslab.it/)** at Politecnico di Milano under the supervision of **Prof. Luca Mottola**.

 There, I worked with **Crazyflie 2.1 nanodrones** 🛸, designing a novel **Human-Drone Interaction paradigm**
-that allows **end-users to customize drone behavior at runtime** — bridging the gap between robotics and usability.
+that allows **end-users to customize drone behavior at runtime** — fully prototyped and tested on 10 volunteer users.

 ---